randomgraphics/wine-droid/README.md

 2. adb push your game bianries to /sdcard/Download/ folder, which is mapped to D: drive in the container.

-3. Create an container in Winlator, selecting Turnip as Graphics Driver.
+3. Create an container in Winlator, selecting Vortex as Graphics Driver.

 4. Launch the container.
-Run the game on D: drive.
+Run the test D3D program from start menu -> System Tools -> Test Direct3D.

-5. Enjoy.
+5. Lanch the game on D: drive and enjoy.

 # Install and Config Termux